natemc/qiss-clj/README.md

 * Precedence-less right-to-left evaluation of expressions
 * Syntax that requires minimal punctuation

-The interpreter is written in clojure, and the plan is to port it to ClojureScript so we can write in qisses (qiss on EcmaScript), too.
+The interpreter is written in clojure, and it works (modulo platform limitations) in ClojureScript so we can write in qisses (qiss on EcmaScript), too.

 ## Installation